 If you or your developers receive one of the WAF's security screens while editing your website, the solution is usually very simple.
 First, check the CMS Policy in your WAF configuration.
 Enabling this policy for your CMS (Content Management System), like Wordpress, will force the WAF to ALLOW any successfully logged in admins for the duration of their session.

-Don't see your CMS, leave some feedback!
+Don't see your CMS?
+Send your feedback to email@example.com.
 We'll be happy to consider adding it to the list!

 If your CMS isn't present, or you don't have a CMS, StackPath allows you to whitelist individual IPs free of charge!
 Just go to the Firewall section from the Navigation bar, and add your IP or your developer's IP to the Allowed IPs list.
 This will permanently grant access through the WAF from the provided IP.